Gyles Brandreth (1985-6)

 The original theme tune was an excerpt from Jean Michel Jarre's Orient Express.

-The abovementioned ear-piercing "beep" with each letter was, for the last series if not the one before it, replaced with a "whoosh" for each set of three - getting rid of the one really annoying element of the show.
+The abovementioned ear-piercing "beep" with each letter was, for later series, it was replaced with a "whoosh" for each set of three - getting rid of the one really annoying element of the show.

 Rather bizarrely, although earlier series had Coia and the contestants all sitting behind desks (which was far more appropriate, given the nature of the show), later series had everyone standing up and all the contestants had to join Coia at 'The Pulpit', as he called it, namely a larger desk at the front for all their 'solo' rounds.
 The latter system seemed like more trouble than it was worth, frankly - maybe it was an attempt to update the show in order to improve ratings, but if so, it seemed to be a failed attempt.

 The computer's name was Bryan, named after the creator of the show Bryan Mitchell who was also in the production team.
 A strange coincidence, therefore, that Coia's wife, Debbie Greenwood, had also hosted a show, ie First Class, that featured a computer with a boy's name (Eugene, in this case).
 [Coincidence?
 No, it's a conspiracy, I tell you.
 One day these anthropomorphised computers will adjudicate over us ALL! - Ed.]